Cleofa Malatesta: Marriage

-On the 20th of August 1420, Cleofa left Italy embarking from Fano near Pesaro for Constantinople.
+On 20 August 1420, Cleofa left Italy embarking from Fano near Pesaro for Constantinople.
 She was accompanied by another young bride, Sophia of Montferrat, who was to marry John VIII Palaiologos, Theodore's brother.
 For the occasion of Cleofa's marriage, a celebratory motet has been preserved written by the famous Renaissance composer Guillaume Dufay, Vasilissa ergo gaude ("So rejoice, Queen", using the Greek title for "queen", βασίλισσα).
 The text of the motet describes her as young, beautiful and a competent speaker of both Italian and Greek.
 Yet another piece of music praising Cleofa, the ballata Tra quante regione was composed in the 1420s by Hugo de Lantins to celebrate her marriage to the Byzantine prince.

 Cleofa and Theodoros lived in Mystras in the Peloponnese, one of the last strongholds of Byzantine culture.
 After some difficult years of marriage, she finally gave in to local pressures and allowed it to be believed that she had converted to the Eastern rite.
 She had one daughter, Helena Palaiologina, who later married King John II of Cyprus.

 Cleofa died in 1433.
 Her death was commemorated with speeches by Bessarion, later to become a cardinal in Italy, and in a eulogy written by the eminent Greek neoplatonic philosopher Gemistus Pletho.